CliMA/CloudMicrophysics.jl/docs/src/DevelopersGuide.md

 After creating a PR on GitHub, you will find that every following commit & push you make will go through continuous integration (CI) checks:

-- The, `ci / ci 1.8.1 ` runs the tests on Ubuntu, Windows and OSX machines using GitHub Actions.
+- The, `ci` runs the tests on Ubuntu, Windows and OSX machines using GitHub Actions.
   The tests include some unit tests and very simple performance tests.
   It may happen that the tests pass on your local machine, but fail on one of the machines provided in the cloud for the CI.